matomatical/neuRL/README.md

   ![Learning rate stability scheme fits neural data](learning_rate_stability.png)

-  *dat α so fit!*
+  *dat α so fit!*---I should learn how to do error bars and regression tests.
+But not today!

-Made with :purple_heart: by Matt, but, I must say, I really don't feel love for jupyter notebooks.
-More like red firery rage.
+Made with :purple_heart: by Matt, but, I must say, I really don't feel purple love for jupyter notebooks.
+More like red fiery rage.